 Petula Clark

-Petula Clark, CBE (born Sally Olwen Clark, 15 November 1932) is a British singer, actress and composer whose career spans eight decades.
-Clark's professional career began during World War II, as an entertainer on BBC Radio.
-From the 1950s she started recording in French and scored international hits in both French and English with songs such as "The Little Shoemaker", "Baby Lover", "With All My Heart" and "Prends mon cœur".
+Clark's professional career began during the Second World War as a child entertainer on BBC Radio.
+In 1954 she charted with "The Little Shoemaker", the first of her big UK hits, and within two years she began recording in French.
+Her international successes have included "Prends mon coeur", "Sailor" (a UK number one), "Romeo", and "Chariot".
 Hits in German, Italian and Spanish followed.
-In late 1964 Clark's global success extended to America with a four-year run of career-defining, often upbeat singles, many written or co-written by Tony Hatch (and Jackie Trent).
-These include her signature song "Downtown", "I Know a Place", "My Love", "A Sign of the Times", "I Couldn't Live Without Your Love", "Who Am I", "Colour My World", "This Is My Song" (by Charlie Chaplin), "Don't Sleep in the Subway", "The Other Man's Grass Is Always Greener" and "Kiss Me Goodbye".
-In America she was dubbed "the First Lady of the British Invasion".
-She has sold more than 68 million records.
-She also has enjoyed success in musical films (Finian's Rainbow) and in stage musicals (The Sound of Music, Blood Brothers, Sunset Boulevard). |
+In late 1964 Clark's success extended to the United States with a four-year run of career-defining, often upbeat singles, many written or co-written by Tony Hatch and Jackie Trent.
+These songs include her signature song "Downtown", "I Know a Place", "My Love", "A Sign of the Times", "I Couldn't Live Without Your Love", "Who Am I", "Colour My World", "This Is My Song" (by Charles Chaplin), "Don't Sleep in the Subway", "The Other Man's Grass Is Always Greener", and "Kiss Me Goodbye".
+In the US, Clark was sometimes called "the First Lady of the British Invasion".

-Birth and Death Data: Born November 15th, 1932 (Epsom)
+Birth and Death Data: Born November 15, 1932 (Epsom)

 Date Range of DAHR Recordings: 1952 - 1953